VR-25/acc/README.md

 - Updated documentation (mainly tips > idle mode and alternatives)
 - Upgrade rollback feature (`-b|--rollback` or wizard option `f`)

 **v2021.9.20 (202109200)**
 - General enhancements
 - Manual capacitySync toggle (`[capacity_sync|cs] = [true|false]`) - it overrides the automatic.
 Both include the `freeze at 2%` feature.
 This is the actual `capacity_freeze2` replacement now. `capacity_mask` implies `capacity_sync`.
 - Unlike in previous versions, changes to `capacity_mask` and `capacity_sync` take effect (within a few seconds) without a daemon restart.
 - Updated documentation

+**v2021.10.30 (202110300)**
+- Additional charging switches
+- All control files (switches, current and voltage) are now contained in a single file (ctrl-files.sh) and it can be overridden by a plugin with the same name.
+- Fixed issue #117 (@onokatio).
+- General optimizations
+- Shutdown warning notifications are less annoying (non-repetitive), but are still disabled by default.
+To enable, create the file `/data/adb/vr25/acc-data/warn`.
+- Strip newlines from the output of acc -p.
+- The logs tarball now also includes the outputs of `getprop` and `acc -p` (potential/new charging switches).
+- Updated Documentation